Rochester

 Rochester is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Rochester, as per the latest Census data, 94.2% of dwellings were houses, with the remaining 5.8% comprising semi-detached homes, apartments, and other types.
-In comparison, Non-Metro Vic. had 90.3% houses and 9.6% other dwellings.
-Home ownership in Rochester stood at 50.6%, with mortgaged dwellings at 30.3% and rented dwellings at 19.1%.
+Rochester's dwelling structure, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro Vic.'s 90.3% houses and 9.6% other dwellings.
+Home ownership in Rochester stood at 50.6%, with mortgaged dwellings at 30.3% and rented ones at 19.1%.
 The median monthly mortgage repayment was $1,122, lower than Non-Metro Vic.'s average of $1,300.
-The median weekly rent in Rochester was $213, compared to Non-Metro Vic.'s $250.
-Nationally, Rochester's mortgage repayments were significantly lower at $1,122 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Rochester was recorded as $213, compared to Non-Metro Vic.'s $250.
+Nationally, Rochester's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing